Why You Spend Differently

 Psychologists often use the "Big Five" personality model.
 Let's map these traits directly to your financial behavior.

-1. The Conscientious Planner (High in Conscientiousness)
+1. The Conscientious Planner (High Conscientiousness)

 Traits: Organized, disciplined, goal-oriented.